Tips For A Successful Kitchen Remodel

 Before you “get bids” on anything, find out if what you want to do is even feasible.
 Many people have no idea what the different levels of kitchen remodeling are or what they cost.
 HGTV is not a good source of renovation prices.
 The shows usually don’t disclose the real cost for projects for those beautiful projects done by pros.
 They do talk about costs and overruns for the do-it-yourself disaster shows, but that’s not the same as a job done by an experienced remodeler.

 So… how can you get some independent idea of remodeling costs?
-Go to CostVsValue.com and check out this 2011 national survey of remodelers and realtors.
+Go to the latest CostVsValue.com national survey of remodelers and realtors.
 It has all sort of projects, but look for a kitchen remodel scenario similar to yours.
 You will be able to view that kitchen with a 3-D viewer, and see what features you get for that price.
 Most full kitchen remodels that are “gut to the studs” jobs cost between $40K and $60K depending on finishes and size.
 If you are moving walls, changing the location of things, or insisting on high-end cabinetry the cost will naturally be higher.
 According to the surveys a high-end kitchen costs over $100K.
 If your budget is around $20K, you can do partial remodel – just replace the counters with new stone tops, do a new tile backsplash, add under-cabinet lighting, plug strips, and a sink & faucet.
 Maybe you can change the look of your cabinets by installing updated cabinet doors and drawer fronts, instead of putting in all new cabinets.

 OK, so now you can set two important numbers: 1.) a BTN or “Budget Target Number” you hope to stay within, and 2.) an ACE “Absolutely Can’t Exceed” number that is your true limit.
 Do your homework — read magazines, visit showrooms to see what fixtures and appliances really cost.